dbushell/dbushell-grunt-mustatic/README.md

 #### options.src

-Type: `string` (default: `templates`)
+Type: `String`, default: `"templates"`

-This is the source directory of your mustache templates and data.
+This is the source directory of your mustache templates and JSON data.

 #### options.dest

-Type: `string` (default: `build`)
+Type: `String`, default: `"build"`

-This is the build directory where your rendered HTML files are saved.
+This is the build directory where rendered HTML files will be saved.

+#### options.ext

+Type: `String`, default: `"html"`

+The file extension used for your mustache templates.

+### globals

+Type: `Object`, default: `{ }`

+Global template data in which `base.json` will be merged.
+These are environment-specific.

 * * *

 Created by: [David Bushell](http://dbushell.com) | [@dbushell](http://twitter.com/dbushell) (based on: [grunt-mustache-html](https://github.com/haio/grunt-mustache-html))

+Using: [Hogan.js](https://github.com/twitter/hogan.js) to compile Mustache templates

 Copyright © David Bushell | MIT license